Founder and President of Ceres

 Prior to joining Lazard, in 1997 Mr. de Gunzburg joined Rothschild & Cie.
 Paris as an Analyst in the M&A department where he advised clients in the industrial, financial, real-estate and technology sectors.
 In 1995 and 1996, he worked at Société Générale as an analyst in the Credit department both in Madrid and in Hong Kong.
 In 1994 Mr. de Gunzburg worked at Sanofi Beauté in Barcelona.
 In 1993, Mr de Gunzburg worked at Republic New York Corporation (Republic National Bank and Safra Bank) in the Mergers and Acquisitions department in New York.

 A French and Belgian national, Mr. de Gunzburg received a MSc. in financial engineering from E.S.L.S.C.A. and a BA with honors from the Institut Supérieur de Gestion in Paris.
 Mr. de Gunzburg is fluent in French, English and Spanish and has notions of Japanese, Russian and German.
-He is a Young Leader (class French President Emmanuel Macron) and member of the Board of Directors of the French-American Foundation in France, the founder and President of the de Gunzburg Myeloma Research Foundation (DGMRF) in the U.S., a Member of the Executive Committee and Treasurer of French Foundation for the Research on Myeloma and Gammopathy (FFRMG) in France, Vice-President of ORT Belgium, Board Member of ORT France, Member of the Educative Committee of Terra Sancta Museum in Jerusalem, Vice President and member of the General Committee of The Travellers club in France.
+He is a Young Leader (class French President Emmanuel Macron) and member of the Board of Directors of the French-American Foundation in France and in the U.S., the founder and President of the de Gunzburg Myeloma Research Foundation (DGMRF) in the U.S., a Member of the Executive Committee and Treasurer of French Foundation for the Research on Myeloma and Gammopathy (FFRMG) in France, Vice-President of ORT Belgium, Board Member of ORT France, Member of the Educative Committee of Terra Sancta Museum in Jerusalem, Vice President and member of the General Committee of The Travellers club in France.